bak1an/dotvim/README.md

 ## dotvim

-### Single file drop in vim configuration for remote locations.
+### Single file, drop in vim configuration for remote locations.

-Getter a slightly fancier vim when working on a remote server.
+Get a slightly fancier vim when working on a remote server.

 See .vimrc itself  for details of what it has.